HNJ755329/Django_Nginx_MySQL_starter/README.md

 ```
 ## USAGE

-First of all, you create docker-project.
+First of all, you create django project.
 ```
 docker-compose run python django-admin.py startproject app .
 ```